pooryabd/SmartMicroservices/README.md

 4. Deploy to the Cluster:
   - kubectl apply -f app.yaml [your address] created
 5. Please notice to change the google API keys in appsetting file.
+6. After successful installation, open the browser and go to the address of API (https://+:80/swagger/index.html), here you will see two get methods
+  - first one is Get Distance
+  - second one is CheckISSNCode
+  - you can see all details about the request and response here.